nalal/RealmManager/README.md

-Program for managing realmlists on several World of Warcraft clients<br />
+Program for managing realmlists on several World of Warcraft clients on Windows<br />
 Note: This has only been tested on 1.12.1 and 2.4.3 clients